-School computing devices cannot be taken outside Tasmania without the written consent of the School.
+School computer devices cannot be taken outside Tasmania without the explicit consent of the School.
 Families are responsible for all damage or loss of School computing devices outside Tasmania.
 Consent requests should be made to the Director of ICT.

-The School has a flat rate excess charge of \$300 per repair for all non-warranty repair jobs.
-This excess will apply regardless of fault as it is the School's expectation that students will take full and proper care of their computing devices at all times.
+The School has a flat rate excess charge per repair for all non-warranty repair jobs.
+Full details are outlined in the Computer Use Agreement that students and parents sign.
+This excess will apply regardless of fault, as it is the School's expectation that students will take full and proper care of their computing devices at all times.

-In order to minimise delays in providing students with replacement power packs in the case of nonwarranty loss or permanent damage, power pack stocks are held in the Friends' School Shop for purchase by students.
+In order to minimise delays in providing students with replacement power packs in the case of non-warranty loss or permanent damage, power pack stocks are held in the Friends' School Shop for purchase by students.
 In the case of faulty power packs, students should seek advice from the relevant Help Desk to determine the possibility of repair or a warranty claim before purchasing a new unit.
 This arrangement is in lieu of the excess charge (as above) with respect to power packs.

-In addition to the above, the School will continue with the current practice of requiring families to bear full uninsured costs in the event of loss or damage caused through wilful damage.
+In addition to the above, the School will continue with the current practice of requiring families to bear full uninsured costs in the event of loss or damage caused through willful damage.
 Details of these arrangements will be discussed with parents on a case-by-case basis should the need arise.